This lab aims to:

 data to the output screen.
 To see a complete list of all the switches

-available you can look in the windump
+available you can look in the windump manual

 pages or refer to the handout provided with this lab.